-Management Club of California Institute of Technology Scholarship: The Management Club at the Institute has established a tuition scholarship to be awarded to an undergraduate student in one of the three upper classes.
+Management Club of California Institute of Technology Scholarship: The Management Club at the Institute established a tuition scholarship to be awarded to an undergraduate student in one of the three upper classes.

-Mayr Foundation Scholarships: The George H. Mayr Foundation of Beverly Hills granted funds for twenty undergraduate scholarships for the academic year 1961-62.
+Mayr Foundation Scholarships: The George H. Mayr Foundation of Beverly Hills granted funds for a number of undergraduate scholarships.
 Not open to freshmen.